 1. Prague Castle

 No visit to Prague would be complete without a trip to the world's largest castle complex.
-Centred on three spacious courtyards, the vast complex has been home to kings, emperors and presidents for centuries, and has always played an important role in the city's history.
+Centered on three spacious courtyards, the vast complex has been home to kings, emperors and presidents for centuries, and has always played an important role in the city's history.
 Highlights include the famous St. Vitus Cathedral, an impressive Gothic structure in which you'll find the richly decorated St. Wenceslas Chapel, as well as the Bohemian Crown Jewels; the 16th-century Lobkowicz Palace (now a museum); and the Golden Lane, a 15th-century street whose historic buildings now house recreated period displays.

 2. Old Town Square and Astronomical Clock

 The colourful heart of the city's Old Town, which has been classed as a UNESCO World Heritage Centre since 1992, the Old Town Square is one of the most picturesque locations in all of Prague.
 The buildings which skirt its edge provide a fascinating cross-section of every architectural style found in the city, from medieval Gothic to Art Nouveau.
-However, its most recognisable feature is the 15th-century Astronomical Clock set in the façade of the Old Town Hall.
+However, its most recognizable feature is the 15th-century Astronomical Clock set in the facade of the Old Town Hall.
 Each hour the clock attracts a crowd of observers keen to catch the mechanical display of miniature moving figurines on its face.